Human-powered helicopter: Atlas

 AeroVelo is an aeronautical engineering start-up founded by University of Toronto graduates Todd Reichert and Cameron Robertson.
 The project received its initial funding via Kickstarter.
 Work on the group's Atlas helicopter began in January 2012.
 Flight tests began in August.
 On 28 August 2012, Atlas became the fifth human-powered helicopter to fly.
 The group experienced two major crashes over the subsequent months as they refined their design.

 The Atlas, a quad-rotor design, has a 50x50 meter square frame with a bicycle at the center to provide the power to four 20 m slow-moving rotors at each corner of the frame.
 Overall, the helicopter is 58 m wide.
 Despite its large size, the entire helicopter weighs just 55 kg.
 Unlike the Gamera design, power is achieved solely from leg power; it is flown by one person.

 On 13 June 2013, the Atlas completed a flight that fulfilled the requirements of the Sikorsky Human Powered Helicopter Challenge.
-The flight was powered by Reichert at Soccer Centre, an indoor soccer stadium (in Vaughan near Toronto), lasted 64 seconds and reached a maximum altitude of 3.3 meters.
+The flight was powered by Reichert at an indoor soccer stadium in Vaughan near Toronto, lasted 64 seconds and reached a maximum altitude of 3.3 meters.
 The prize-winning flight came on the last day of five days of testing, and just minutes before the group was scheduled to vacate the premises.
 After a Fédération Aéronautique Internationale panel verified the feat, the $250,000 prize was awarded on 11 July 2013.
 Presenting the prize, American Helicopter Society director Mike Hirschberg remarked "Several studies 'proved' that [the challenge] was in fact scientifically impossible ...
 Well, it took a third of a century to prove those skeptics wrong."
 Reichert said the most difficult part of the flight was not the ascent, but rather controlling the descent without crashing.
 He said the prize money was nice, but the real satisfaction came from the achievement itself.

 Subsequent to that prize-winning flight, the Atlas flew many more times, including record setting flights in September 2013 for: